user00000001/tesrasdk-java/docs/en/sdk_get_start.md

 ```

-### Ontid Create OntID in Wallet
+### Tstid Create TstID in Wallet

-OntID can be easily created by the wallet.
+TstID can be easily created by the wallet.
 You can refer to the private hey from section 4.1

 ```
-Identity identity = ontSdk.getWalletMgr().createIdentityFromPriKey(password,privatekey0);
+Identity identity = tstSdk.getWalletMgr().createIdentityFromPriKey(password,privatekey0);
-ontSdk.getWalletMgr().writeWallet();
+tstSdk.getWalletMgr().writeWallet();
 ```